9elements/pwrseqd/doc/IO.md

 An input driver must fetch the hardware state and call the `SetLevel()` method of the connected signal.
 The method can be called asynchronously.

-An output driver must apply the current signal level only at call of the`Apply()` method.
-All `Apply()` methods are called at the same time to prevent glitches.

-An output driver implements the abstract calls `OutputDriver`.

 **GPIO driver:**
 The GPIO driver requires the GPIO pin to be present in the current system.
 A failure of finding the pin will terminate the application.